Private, In-Home Tutoring in Port Chester, New York

-SchoolTutoring Academy’s tutoring programs for Port Chester students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Port Chester, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Public school students in Port Chester attend the Port Chester Public Schools.
 The district includes six schools, where children in kindergarten through the twelfth grade participate in educational programs that prepare them for college and career readiness.
 The vision of the district is to help each child achieve success.
 There is particular focus on academic success, which students reach through participation in rigorous curricula.
 There is also a focus on developing students that are respectful, kind, and responsible, who value cultural diversity and embrace change.
 These qualities are instilled in students through various classroom activities and character education programs.

 We currently cover the following Port Chester-area school district: Port Chester Public Schools.

 Educating Our Parents: Understanding the Port Chester District Curriculum

 Port Chester offers a Languages Other Than English program that allows students to learn a second language.
 This curriculum prepares students to be speakers, listeners, readers, and writers of a new language by helping them devise basic to advanced skills.
 The beginnings of learning a new language focus on developing an understanding of basic words and phrases, including the names of the days and months.
 Beginning students engage in very basic conversations that use repetition in order to cement word meaning and phraseology in the students’ memories.